maissen/edulearn_backend/API_CONTRACT.md

 {
   "isEnrolled": "boolean",
-  "status": "string", // "in_progress" or "completed" or null "enrollmentId": "number", // null if not enrolled "progressPercentage": "number",
+  "status": "string", // "in_progress" or "completed" or null "enrollmentId": "number", // null if not enrolled or completed "finishedCourseId": "number", // null if not completed "progressPercentage": "number",
   "startedAt": "string", // ISO date string or null "completedAt": "string" // ISO date string or null